Adult daughter kissing mother.

 The USC ADRC is funded by the National Institutes of Health to improve care for people with memory loss, Alzheimer disease, and dementia through research.
 We are always seeking individuals with or without memory problems who would like to participate in our research.
-If you are interested in joining a study or know someone who may be interested, please call us at (323) 442-5775, email adrc@med.usc.edu or use our contact form
+If you are interested in joining a study or know someone who may be interested, please call us at (323) 442-7600, email adrc@med.usc.edu or use our contact form.

 Studies Now Enrolling